-Expect that most payers will cover vaccines for COVID-19 or flu at no cost to patients.
+For those getting COVID-19 or flu vaccines as outpatients, clarify that most payers cover them at no cost.
 But CDC's Bridge Access Program offering free COVID-19 vaccines to un- or under-insured adults ended August 2024.

-Continue to ask about other vaccines that patients may need (RSV, shingles, Tdap, etc)...it's okay to get these at the same visit.
+Don't be surprised to hear clinicians talk with patients about other vaccines that they may need (RSV, shingles, Tdap, etc) upon discharge.
+Patients can get these at the same time as other vaccines.